tartakynov/frigate-ssd-to-hdd/README.md

 > [!IMPORTANT]
 > Both containers must mount the SSD and HDD to the **same paths** inside the container.
 The sync script creates absolute symlinks from SSD to HDD — if mount paths differ between containers, Frigate won't be able to follow the symlinks.

+First, put this this repository next to your compose file in `frigate-ssd-to-hdd` folder.

 ```yaml
 services:
   frigate: